 Albion News includes columns from the Manager and players, regular in depth interviews with the current squad, comprehensive match reports, the lowdown on the opposition and all the stats you need to know.

 Word versions of the programmes are available upon request from the club, for those who have visual impairments then this may be of assistance.

 Standard issues are on sale around the stadium priced at £3.50 or you can buy online here

 The Club broadcasts live in house match commentary for all first team matches within the stadium for visually impaired supporters.

-The commentary can be picked up on either the supporters own FM radio or one provided by the Club – the frequency is 106.9 FM (away supporters are reminded that commentary might appear to be WBA biased though always entertaining!)
+The commentary can be picked up on the supporters own FM radio – or supporters can prebook a small radio set by contacting the Ticket Office (page 25) and detailing the Stand / Row & Seat number so that we can get the set to you (PLEASE NOTE: For hygiene reasons you will need to supply your own 3.5.mm jack plug headset / ear set as the club do not provide these) The frequency is 106.9 FM (away supporters are reminded that commentary might appear to be WBA biased though always entertaining!)

 The safety and welfare of all supporters and guests is our main priority at WBA, all our Security and Stewarding staff are NVQ trained and background checked.
 Additionally all our Stewards undertake a bespoke ‘Disability Awareness’ training module and key staff have received Dementia Awareness Training.

 We have a number of specialist staff members that undertake specific duties such as Disability Liaison, Safety, Fire etc.

 We have six Disability Liaison Stewards working the East Stand, West Stand, the Smethwick End and the Birmingham Road Stand and are readily identifiable by White High Visibility jackets with ‘Disability Liaison